ElectionsReferendum

 Republican Constitutional Referendum of September 5, 2010

-In compliance with the Constitution (Art.75), the most important problems faced by the society and the state are subjected to a referendum; while decisions adopted on the basis of the referendum results shall have the supreme legal power.
-On September 5, 2010 — for the first time in the Republic of Moldova — there will be held a constitutional referendum, whereby the voters will express their opinion on the draft law amending the Article 78 of the Constitution of the Republic of Moldova, which envisages the direct election of the head of state.
-The voters are asked to answer the following question “Would you agree with the Constitutional amendment, which would allow the election of the President of the Republic of Moldova by the entire population?”, voting for one of the proposed options:
+On September 5, 2010, for the first time ever in the Republic of Moldova was held a constitutional referendum, whereby the voters expressed their opinion on the draft law amending the Article 78 of the Constitution of the Republic of Moldova, which envisages the direct election of the head of state.
+The voters were asked to answer the following question “Would you agree with the Constitutional amendment, which would allow the election of the President of the Republic of Moldova by the entire population?”, voting for one of the proposed options: “Yes (for)” or “No (against)”.

 Participants at referendum